mk39-png/Groovifier/README.md

 <h2>Known issues</h2>
 <ul>
-  <li>While testing the website on different systems, there appears to be some conflict with the app and browser extensions</li>
   <li>Also, the visualizer for the inner and outer ring meshes appear to be unaffected by the inputted audio in the web app version.
 Otherwise, the project is fine when ran locally.</li>
 </ul>